Skayyali3/City-Weather-Identifier-v3/README.md

 # City Weather Identifier

+**Status: 🛑 Paused — active development on this project is on hold while focusing on school and working on other projects.**

 A web app that allows users to find detailed weather information for cities across the globe.
 Built with **Flask**, **HTML/CSS/JS**, and deployed on **Vercel**.

 ---